Utak-West/Team-Resurrection/README.md

 ### **Leadership Excellence**

-**Malika McCall - Executive Director & Program Director**
+**Malika McCall - Founder & Executive Director**

 Malika McCall brings visionary leadership and deep community expertise to Team Resurrection Inc., driving innovative approaches to violence prevention and youth development in Newark's most challenged communities.
-Under her direction, Team Resurrection has established itself as a leading provider of community-based violence intervention services, with particular expertise in creating safe environments for youth and families in high-risk communities.
+As a product of the Foster Care system (ages 3-18), Malika has overcome homelessness, unemployment, and legal challenges to become a transformational leader in community-based violence intervention services.

+**Personal Journey & Credibility:**
+- **Lived Experience**: Product of Foster Care system with personal understanding of systemic challenges
+- **Entrepreneurial Success**: Owner of "Giving It A Woman's Touch Painting & Janitorial Service"
+- **Community Investment**: Uses business as apprenticeship program for young people and adults
+- **Organizational Founding**: Established Team Resurrection Inc. in 2010 with clear vision for community transformation

 **Leadership Achievements:**
 - **Proven Program Management**: Successfully managing multiple concurrent programs serving justice-involved youth and families